jrconway3/fegba-lt-assets/README.md

 I'll be including a lot of "fix for LT" assets here.
 These are simply redone for LT to support the ability to import them into Lex Talionis.

 Assets from the FE-Repo can be imported into FEGBA fine but fail importing into LT.
 The most common reason is due to height differences.
+This particular issue has been fixed, as now 488 px tall walk sprites can be imported.
+However, I will still include other minor fixes I have made in this repository.

 I may make fixes for palettes where needed as well, so when imported in LT it will properly generate gray variants.